HayesBarber/hot-keys/README.md

 These have defaults if they are not present.
 Use an empty string if you do not want to use them.

-The `commands` field are your hot-keys.
+The `commands` field is your hot-keys.
 The `hotKey` field is optional if you do not want to take up a keyboard shortcut.

 ```json
 {